Liberation or Self-Knowledge is not an understanding | Advaita Vedanta

 On Siva’s Feet will easily lead

-One to the Grace divine, the light
+One to the Grace divine

 Which destroys illusion dark